 \subsubsection{Design Process}

-We summarized the pros and cons observed in the design process, categorized by design steps following the establishment of a DG.
+We summarized the pros and cons observed in the design process, categorized by the steps following the establishment of a DG.

-\textbf{I. Defining Input/Output Module.} Overall, the agent is capable of correctly determining the number and form of inputs/outputs (I/O) based on the DG, for instance, "\textit{Given the design goal of facilitating precise medication dosage…, it's appropriate to have a single output module that corresponds to the single input…}(Fig. \ref{fig:complexity1}, DG87)."
-Moreover, in cases where the DG does not explicitly describe the quantity or form of I/O, the agent can infer and make reasonable decisions by considering the context of the design goal.
-For example, "\textit{…to properly distinguish between standing still and walking, we could consider using the Frequency attribute to detect how frequently the pressure (in the sole) changes} (Fig. \ref{fig:complexity3}, DG90)."
+\textbf{I. Defining Input/Output Module.} Overall, \textit{the agent effectively determines the appropriate number and form of inputs/outputs (I/O) based on the DG}.
+For example, “Given the design goal of facilitating precise medication dosage…, it’s appropriate to have a single output module corresponding to the single input… (Fig. \ref{fig:complexity1}, DG87).”
+When the DG lacks explicit details on I/O, the agent infers reasonable decisions from the context, such as “…to distinguish between standing still and walking, we could use the Frequency attribute to detect pressure changes in the sole (Fig. \ref{fig:complexity3}, DG90).”
 This DG does not specify what to detect for determining walking, yet the agent thoughtfully decides on a rational input design.
-Similarly, "\textit{Since the goal is … yoga poses, we will define inputs based on common yoga poses and the specific areas of the mat that would detect pressure when those poses are performed.
-Considering a basic yoga session could include multiple poses, let's plan for two distinct inputs that cover two poses.
-Here are my suggestions for the input module based on different poses: Input A could be for detecting a pose like Downward Dog, which primarily involves pressure on the hands and feet.
-Input B could be for a Seated Forward Bend, with pressure detected towards the center of the mat where the sit bones would be.
-Each input's attribute would be Duration, as we are measuring how long someone maintains a pose.
-The manipulation would be the sustained Press of the body against the mat} (Fig. \ref{fig:complexity3}, DG51)."
-In this, the agent provides the number of inputs and explains the reasoning, also sensibly specifying the Location and Manipulation for different inputs.
-When the envisioned I/O form in a DG might be impractical, the agent can also proactively adjust, for instance, "\textit{Since we're dealing with an industrial environment where the primary concern is prompt and clear notification, the feedback should likely be haptic or acoustic, instead of using shape-changing mechanisms that might directly halt machine operations} (Fig. \ref{fig:complexity1}, DG22)".
+Similarly, for a yoga mat design, “ we’ll define inputs based on common poses and the areas of the mat detecting pressure during those poses.
+For a basic yoga session, we can plan for two inputs: Input A for Downward Dog, detecting pressure on the hands and feet, and Input B for Seated Forward Bend, detecting pressure at the center of the mat (sit bones).
+The input attribute would be Duration, measuring how long the pose is held, with the manipulation being the sustained press of the body against the mat.
+(Fig. \ref{fig:complexity3}, DG51).”
+The agent explains the number of inputs, their Location, and Manipulation attributes. \textit{When an I/O form in DGs seems impractical, the agent can also proactively adjust}, as in “In an industrial setting, haptic or acoustic feedback may be more suitable than shape-changing mechanisms, which could interrupt operations (Fig. \ref{fig:complexity1}, DG22).”